janz02/beer/README.md

 The build is minified and the filenames include the hashes.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-The Create React App comes with its default configuration from `react-scripts` that cannot be overwritten, only if you copy those configuration files into the project and remove `react-scripts`.
-This is done by the `eject` command.

-But this project also uses `react-app-rewired` that can override configurations using the `config-overrides.js` file, so there should be no reason to `eject`.

 ## Build using Docker

 If Docker is installed, you can build a Docker image: